-3. date: This is a very common UNIX command which is used to see date of the system.
+3. date: This is a very common UNIX command which is used to see the date of the system.
 If you are working on a different time zone, then this command is very helpful.

 $ date: Will display the current date of the system.

 4. uptime: This command is used to show the current uptime of the machine.
-Suppose you have a server which is running from 120 days, and when you input this command, you will get output 120.
+Suppose you have a server that is running from 120 days, and when you input this command, you will get output 120.
 This command can be used to know the last boot date of the system though there are other commands for this.

 $ uptime: This will show for how long system or server is up.